laravel-zero/laravel-zero/README.md

 ## Stay In Touch

-You can have a look at the [CHANGELOG](CHANGELOG.md) & [Releases](https://github.com/laravel-zero/laravel-zero/releases) for constant updates & detailed information about the changes.
-You can also follow the twitter account for latest announcements or just come say hi!: [@laravelzero](https://twitter.com/laravelzero)
+You can have a look at the [CHANGELOG](CHANGELOG.md) for constant updates & detailed information about the changes.
+You can also follow the twitter account for latest announcements : [@enunomaduro](https://twitter.com/laravelzero)

 ## License